-Short-term, intermittent relief for persons who normally provide care for and live with the waiver participant.
+Short-term, intermittent relief to persons normally providing care for the participant and live with the waiver participant.
 Personal care is incidental to the delivery of this service.

 The following identify waiver participants who are eligible to receive respite care: